 Hence, only relative measurements are required to determine M, negating the need for radiometrically calibrated instrumentation.

-Here, the quantity that we want to know is the short-circuit current of the test cell as it would be under AM1.5G illumination.
-We can rearrange equation (3) to give:
+The quantity that we want to know is the short-circuit current of the test cell as it would be under AM1.5G illumination.
+We can rearrange equation (3) to give

 and the measured short-circuit current of the test cell under the solar simulator is equal to what it would be under AM1.5G irradiance.
 This is valid for all currents, not just the short-circuit current, so any I-V measurements and resulting device metrics are now corrected for the spectral mismatch.